Step-by-Step Guide to signing up:

 Wednesdays: Grade Level Programming

-Each Wednesday two grade levels will have an opportunity to meet on campus.
+Each Wednesday students will have an opportunity to meet on campus.

-Wednesdays will begin with 30 minutes of time for the class to do grade specific programming, and then the students will have the remaining 60 minutes to participate in a variety of activities that will be similar to the Kehillah B’Yachad After-School options.
+Wednesdays will have a combination of organized activities as well as open time for students to participate in a variety of activities that will be similar to the Kehillah B’Yachad After-School options.

 CLICK TO ENLARGE MAP